Cohomology of group theoretic Dehn fillings II: Statements of main results

 for all $n>0$.
 Here, $\mathrm{CoInd}^{\bg}_{\bh}$ stands for the co-induction from $\mathbb{Z}\bh$ to $\mathbb{Z}\bg$.
 The Lyndon-Hochschild-Serre spectral sequence associated to the triple $(G,\ll N \rr,A)$ takes the form

 Shapiro's lemma together with \eqref{eq. induced module} yields Theorem \ref{thm. main} (i).
 In fact, we will establish a more precise result which involves a morphism between the Lyndon-Hochschild-Serre spectral sequences associated to $(G,\ll N \rr,A)$ and $(H,N,A)$.
-Parts (ii) through (v) of Theorem \ref{thm. main} will be proved by an inspection of this morphism.
+Part (ii) of Theorem \ref{thm. main} will be proved by an inspection of this morphism.

-To prove Theorem \ref{intro:thm:pd}, we analyse the spectral sequence of Theorem \ref{thm. main} (i) and apply parts (ii) and (v).
+To prove Theorem \ref{intro:thm:pd}, we analyse the spectral sequence of Theorem \ref{thm. main} (i) and apply part (ii) and Corollary \ref{intro_cor:finiteness} (iii).
 To show that $\bg$ is a Poincar\'{e} duality group, we use Johnson-Wall characterisation \cite{johnwall72}; namely, a group $\Gamma$ is a Poincar\'{e} duality group of dimension $n$ if and only if $\Gamma$ is of type $FP$, $H^i(\Gamma, \Z\Gamma)=0$ for $i\ne n$ and $H^n(\Gamma, \Z\Gamma)=\Z$.

 The algebraic excision Theorem \ref{thm. main} (ii) is again key in proving Theorem \ref{intro:thm:norm}.
 Since all $\bh_i$ are amenable, the natural map in bounded cohomology $H^n_b(\bg, \overline{\h} ; \R)\to H^n_b(\bg ; \R)$ is an isometric isomorphism.
 The duality pairing between bounded cohomology and ordinary homology leads to the inequality $||\bg ||\leq ||G, \h ||$.
 When $G$ is hyperbolic relative to $\h$, then a sufficiently deep Dehn filling quotient $\bg$ is hyperbolic relative to $\oh$ \cite[Theorem 1.1]{osin2007peripheral}.
 This allows us to show that $||\bg ||>0$.